akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry grinned.
 “That’s the point.”

 “Is it?”
 She let the question hang.
 “My lord, what of the barons?
-A Saxon thegn’s daughter—no alliance, no dowry, no lands to speak of.
+A Saxon thegn’s daughter, no alliance, no dowry, no lands to speak of.
 They will say you have slighted your son.”

 The grin faded.
 “Low-born?
 Harold Red-Wolf is a thegn.
 His blood is as old as mine, older if you count the Saxon kings.
-And she—“ He stopped, looking towards the door where Beatrice had vanished.
+And she,” he stopped, looking towards the door where Beatrice had vanished.
 “She walked into my hall after a goose.
-She spoke to me like I was a man, not a king—at least at first.
+She spoke to me like I was a man, not a king, at least at first.
 When did you last see that?”

 “Rarely.”

 “Godfrey has been called shadow and whelp and coin.
 He’s been overlooked his whole life.
-If he marries a king’s daughter, he’ll still be a shadow—just a shadow with a richer wife.
+If he marries a king’s daughter, he’ll still be a shadow, just a shadow with a richer wife.
 But this girl…” He trailed off.

 “This girl?”

 “She *saw* him.”
 He picked up his meat and pointed.
-“In the hall—before any of this.
-The girl did look at him—just for a moment—and didn’t look away.
+“In the hall, before any of this.
+The girl did look at him, just for a moment, and didn’t look away.
 I was watching them.”

 The Queen absorbed this.